A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-Time series forecasting has always been the primary goal of time series analysis, while the long-term forecasting problem is characterized by the extraordinary long forecasting horizon as output, which puts emphasis on the ability of long-range modeling.
+Long-term time series forecasting has always been a primary goal of time series analysis.
+Characterized by its extraordinary long horizon as output, the forecasting testifies the long-range modeling ability of different schemes.
 In this task, we evaluate the approaches on eight popular real-world datasets across energy, transportation, weather, and finance domains.
+Each dataset contains one long multivariate time series.
 Information of the datasets is summarized in Table \ref{tab:ltfdata}.

+We include Scaleformer \cite{shabani2023scaleformer} as a task-specific baseline in this experiment.
+Scaleformer is the latest Transformer-based approach with impressive performance in long-term forecasting by iteratively refining the forecasting result at multiple time scales.

-For each dataset, we set the length of look-back window as 96, and train each approach with four forecasting horizons of 96, 192, 336, and 720, respectively, to evaluate the performance under different forecasting horizons.
-Since each dataset only contains one long multivariate time series, we obtain input and output sample pairs by sliding window.
-Furthermore, we include Scaleformer \cite{shabani2023scaleformer} as a task-specific approach in the long-term forecasting experiments.
-Scaleformer is a recent Transformer-based approach with good performance in long-term forecasting which is featured by iteratively refining the forecasting result at multiple scales.
-We use the mean squared error (MSE) and mean absolute error (MAE) to evaluate the performance of multivariate forecasting.
+In this task, we denote the model input as $\boldsymbol{X}\in\mathbb{R}^{C\times L}$, and the model output as $\boldsymbol{Y}\in\mathbb{R}^{C\times H}$, where $C$, $L$, and $H$ are the number of channels, the length of input time series, and the forecasting horizon, respectively.
+We fix the length of input time series as 96, and then train and test each scheme with four forecasting horizons, i.e., 96, 192, 336, and 720, to evaluate the performance of different schemes under different forecasting horizons.
+We obtain input and output sample pairs with a sliding window over the long time series.
+We use the mean squared error (MSE) between the ground truth $\boldsymbol{Y}$ and the prediction $\boldsymbol{\hat{Y}}$ as the loss function to train the models, and report both MSE and mean absolute error (MAE) for performance evaluation.